 This unique nature center in Boca Raton presents outstanding exhibits of tropical birds, animals, fish, sea creatures, herbs, trees, flowers, and plants.
 Associated with FAU, this center provides an excellent research and education adjunct.

-In partnership with the South Florida Water Management District (SFWMD), Center for Environmental Studies manages a comprehensive education and research center at the Riverwoods Field Lab.
+In partnership with the South Florida Water Management District (SFWMD), the Florida Center for Environmental Studies manages a comprehensive education and research center at the Riverwoods Field Lab.
 Located on a remnant run of the Kissimmee River, Riverwoods is the central staging area for the SFWMD's research and monitoring of the Kissimmee River Restoration Project, a collaborative effort between the SFWMD and the U.S. Army Corps of Engineers.
 To maximize the potential of Riverwoods, CES has developed education and research programs that complement the SFWMD's needs and promote the benefits of the Kissimmee River Restoration Project.

 Pine Jog, a unit of FAU’s College of Education, is an environmental education center "with the mission of developing, providing and modeling environmental education programs which foster an awareness and appreciation of the natural world, promote an understanding of ecological concepts, and instill a sense of stewardship toward the earth and its inhabitants."